 In addition, we use the insider trading law (ITL) index obtained from Beny (2005) in the robustness test.
 The ITL index is created by taking the sum of three dummy variables: Tippee, Tipping, and Criminal; each of which represents the main elements involved in insider trading laws.
 Specifically, Tipee equals one if a corporate insider is prohibited from engaging in insider trading transaction (such as divulging price sensitive or private information), and zero otherwise.
-Tipping equals one if a corporate insider to trade on those information, and zero otherwise.
+Tipping equals one if a corporate insider is found to be guilty of engaging in insider trading transaction which influences an outsider to trade on those information, and zero otherwise.
 Criminal equals one if engaging in insider trading is regarded as a criminal activity in a particular country, and zero otherwise.

 Similarly, higher value of the ITL index is reflective of more restrictive insider trading regulation.
-Panel B of Table 1 shows that the ITL index is available for 25 out of the 28 countries in our sample, with the value ranging from 1 (1 country, Norway) to 3 (14 countries).7 The mean value of the ITL index is 2.52 and the corresponding standard deviation is 0.59.
+Panel B of Table 1 shows that the ITL index is available for 25 out of the 28 countries in our sample, with the value ranging from 1 (1 country, Norway) to 3 (14 countries).
+The mean value of the ITL index is 2.52 and the corresponding standard deviation is 0.59.